A post for both Konamon no Hi “Flour Day” and Pancake Tuesday! It includes a recipe for pancakes with a Japanese twist.

 HIGASHIMATSUYAMA: Pour Toi

 For the type of cafe it is, Pour Toi has a good selection of homemade pancakes.
-And they have a reasonably priced children’s set too for “one coin” (500 yen).
+In addition, they have a reasonably priced children’s set too for “one coin” (500 yen).
 The cafe is an area of Higashimatsuyama that was badly affected by typhoon Hagibis.
 The cafe itself went unscathed, but there was no access to the area until mid December.
-They re-opened when the roads had been cleared for general traffic.
+And so it had to close for a period during 2019 and 2020.
+It may also have to close during the pandemic.
+Please check the official site for the most up-to-date information.

 |Cafe Pour Toi|